How to look after your lawn in autumn to ensure Wimbledon-worthy grass next spring

 3. Leave grass longer

-For winter you need to be extra mindful of how low you cut grass, as well as how often you mow.
-"For your final mow, we recommend adjusting the height of your mower to higher than you usually would," suggests Chris.
-"The aim of autumn/winter mowing is to top the grass and to never cut too short in the winter.'
+For winter, you need to be extra mindful of how low you cut the grass, as well as how often you mow.
+"For your final mow, we recommend adjusting the height of your mower to higher than you usually would," suggests Chris McIlroy.
+"Autumn/winter mowing aims to top the grass and to never cut too short in the winter.'

-"Cutting grass too low makes it vulnerable to frost, disease, and further damage it will struggle to recover from," Chris warns.
+"Cutting grass too low makes it vulnerable to frost, disease, and further damage it will struggle to recover from," McIlroy warns.

 4. Feed your lawn for one last time